Fyxod/worklet-generator-agent/README.md

   - toml files are present if u use poetry as your venv manager(for windows)

-## Make env file
+### Setup .env file

-copy the content of env.example and past it into .env then fill it up
+copy the content of .env.example and past it into .env then fill it up

-## Download TeseractOCR
+### Install Tesseract OCR

 ```